hanmpark/scholarship_logtime/README.md

 The others you can skip.

-Now, add the following environment variables with the _export_ command:
+Now go back to your terminal and add the following environment variables with the _export_ command:

 ```bash
   export UID_42="UID_of_your_application"